ubports/autopilot/docs/faq/faq.rst

 **I am running the latest development image!**

-In that case you can install autopilot directly - either by installing the ``autopilot-desktop`` or ``autopilot-touch`` packages, depending on whether you are installing to a desktop or phablet device.
+In that case you can install autopilot directly - either by installing the ``autopilot-desktop`` or ``autopilot-touch`` packages, depending on whether you are installing to a desktop or an Ubuntu Touch device.

 **I am running the Ubuntu release previous to the development release!**